qsyed/jenkins-ec2/README.md

 While in the securtity group section of launch the ec2. make sure you open ports 8080(for jenkins) and 22 (ssh) for yourself.

 <img src = "images/sg-public.png">

+>the next step is to connect to your instance via ssh, and run the following commands

+* sudo yum update –y  (this updates the software on your instance)